Harthacnut: Return to England

 Harold died on 17 March 1040 and soon afterwards Harthacnut travelled to England with his mother, landing at Sandwich on 17 June, "seven days before Midsummer", in a peaceful arrival despite commanding a fleet of 62 warships.
 Although invited to take the throne, he came prepared as a conqueror.
 To reward the crews for their service, he levied a geld of over 21,000 pounds, a considerable sum that made him unpopular, although it was only a quarter of the amount his father had raised under similar circumstances in 1017–1018.

 Harthacnut had been horrified by Harold's murder of Alfred, and his mother demanded vengeance.
 With the approval of Harold's former councillors, Harold's body was disinterred from its place of honour at Westminster and publicly beheaded.
 It was disposed of in a sewer, but later retrieved and thrown into the Thames, from which London shipmen rescued it and had it buried in a churchyard.
-Godwin, the powerful earl of Wessex, had been complicit in the crime, having handed over Alfred to Harold.
+Godwin had been complicit in the crime, having handed over Alfred to Harold.
 Queen Emma charged him in a trial before Harthacnut and his council.
 The king allowed Godwin to escape punishment after witnesses testified he had acted on Harold's orders, but Godwin later gave Harthacnut a richly decorated ship as wergild.
 Bishop Lyfing of Worcester was also charged with complicity and deprived of his see, but in 1041 he reconciled with Harthacnut and was restored.